Taproot Edmonton Calendar BETA

 3

-The inaugural Gordon Hirabayashi Annual Lecture celebrates the legacy of former University of Alberta Sociology Professor Dr. Hirabayashi whose work centred on human rights and ethnic minorities in Canada.
+Join us to hear Dr. Pamela Sugiman explore the oral history and memory studies of Japanese Canadians.
+The inaugural Gordon Hirabayashi Annual Lecture celebrates the legacy of a former University of Alberta sociology professor whose work centred on human rights and ethnic minorities in Canada.

 Dr. Pamela Sugiman, Dean of Arts, Toronto Metropolitan University, will be the distinguished speaker whose research has focused on the oral history and memory studies of Japanese Canadians.
 Dr. Sugiman will present her lecture, followed by a Q&A session and reception afterwards.